Online lottery sales are legal in nearly half of US states.

 Scroll up for a complete list of states where it’s legal to buy lotto tickets online.

-The online lotteries in Michigan, Illinois, Georgia, Kentucky and North Dakota require all customers to be state residents.
+The online lotteries in Georgia, Illinois, and North Dakota require customers to be state residents.

-The online lotteries in Pennsylvania, New Hampshire and North Carolina allow all US residents to play as long as they are physically located within state lines.
+All other states with online lottery products allow all US residents to play as long as they are physically located within state lines.

 Online lotteries use geolocation technology to verify the physical location of people who wish to buy tickets online.